Book cover

 The figure shows a system with n classes and m tests.
 As can be observed, there isn’t a 1 to 1 correspondence between classes and tests.
 For instance, a class might have more than one test.
 This is the case for class C1, which is tested by T1 and T2.
 This likely occurs because C1 is an important class that needs to be tested in different contexts.
 In contrast, C2 doesn’t have tests, either because the developers forgot to implement them or because it’s a less important class.

 Unit tests are implemented using frameworks specifically designed for this purpose.
-The most well-known ones are called xUnit frameworks, where the x designates the language used in the implementation of the tests.
+The most well-known framework family is called xUnit frameworks, where the x designates the language used in the implementation of the tests.
 The first of these frameworks, called sUnit, was implemented by Kent Beck in the late 1980s for Smalltalk.
 In this chapter, our tests are implemented in Java, using JUnit.
 The first version of JUnit was implemented by Kent Beck and Erich Gamma, in 1997, during a plane trip from Switzerland to the United States.

 Today, xUnit frameworks exist for most programming languages.
 Therefore, one of the advantages of unit tests is that developers don’t need to learn a new programming language, as the tests are implemented in the same language as the system under test.